abeeds/RASP/README.md

 # RASP
 RASP is a messaging application.
 This repository contains the source code for our Flask-RestX backend, which interacts with a MongoDB database.

+# Frontend Repository
-You can find the front-end repository [here](https://github.com/abeeds/RASP_Front_End).
+You can find the React front-end repository [here](https://github.com/abeeds/RASP_Front_End).

 # Endpoints Available
 ## Chatrooms